MohammedDadapeer/Airplane_Accident/README.md

 ## The benefits of practicing this problem by using Machine Learning techniques are as follows:

--This challenge will encourage you to apply your Machine Learning skills to build models that can anticipate the severity of any airplane accident
+- This challenge will encourage you to apply your Machine Learning skills to build models that can anticipate the severity of any airplane accident
--This challenge will help you enhance your knowledge of classification actively.
+- This challenge will help you enhance your knowledge of classification actively.
 Classification is one of the basic building blocks of Machine Learning
--We challenge you to build a model that predicts how severe an airplane accident could be.
+- We challenge you to build a model that predicts how severe an airplane accident could be.